awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 **To modify instance tenancy and affinity using the command line tools**

 Use one of the following commands\.
-The following examples change the specified instance's affinity from `default` to `host` and specifies the Dedicated Host that the instance will have affinity with\.
+The following examples change the specified instance's affinity from `default` to `host` and specifies the Dedicated Host that the instance has affinity with\.
 + [modify\-instance\-placement](http://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-placement.html) \(AWS CLI\)

   ```